Yelena Isinbayeva: Break and return

 In December 2016, Isinbayeva became the chair of the supervisory board of the Russian Anti-Doping Agency.

-Views
+Activism and views

+In 2012, Isinbayeva became an authorised representative for Vladimir Putin during the 2012 Russian presidential election.
+In November 2017, she joined PutinTeam, a social movement to support Putin and his 2018 Russian presidential campaign.

 After the Court of Arbitration for Sport turned down an appeal by Russian athletes, Isinbayeva wrote, "Let all those pseudo clean foreign athletes breathe a sigh of relief and win their pseudo gold medals in our absence.
 They always did fear strength."
 She called for whistleblower Yuliya Stepanova to be "banned for life".

 After she became chair of the Russian Anti-Doping Agency's supervisory board, IAAF taskforce chair Rune Andersen stated, "It is difficult to see how this helps to achieve the desired change in culture in track and field, or how it helps to promote an open environment for Russian whistleblowers", noting that Isinbayeva had called a WADA report "groundless" without reading it, publicly criticised whistleblowers (Andrei Dmitriev, Yuliya Stepanova, and Vitaliy Stepanov), and had not signed a pledge for clean sport or endorsed a Russian anti-doping group.

+On 15 August 2013, Isinbayeva condemned homosexuality, called foreign athletes to "respect Russian traditions" and criticized athletes for supporting LGBT rights.
+She expresed support for a law banning "homosexual propaganda that targets children" in Russia, which had drawn sharp criticism from some representatives of the international community and had led activists to call for a boycott of the 2014 Winter Olympics in the Russian resort of Sochi.
+Isinbayeva was an ambassador for the games and welcomed athletes as a "mayor" of the Olympic Village at Sochi.
+She later released a statement through the IAAF, athletics' world governing body, saying that she was "misunderstood" due to poor English.